Stop “Shoulding” Yourself

 Have to and Can’t

 “Have to,” and “Can’t.”
 Two of the most victimizing words in the English language.
 “I have to go to work, “I can’t go to the birthday party.”
 How many times have you said or heard these words?
 My guess is… A LOT.
 This type of thinking is an inaccurate reflection of reality.
 These words rob us of our control and make us victims of circumstance.
 When in actuality, we usually have a lot more control then we admit.
 There are only a handful of things in life that you HAVE to do, everything else is a choice.
 We tend to be motivated by rewards and consequences and make choices based on the perceived outcomes.
 I don’t HAVE to go to work; I CHOOSE to go to work- because I prefer to avoid the consequence of being unable to support my family if I choose not to go to work.
 No one is physically throwing me in my office and forcing me to work.
 The word “can’t” has a similar connotation.
 Although there are things in life that I literally can not do, most things I simply choose or prefer not to do.
 I COULD go to that birthday party.
-There is nothing physically stopping me, but I choose not to- because I prefer to avoid the guilt educed call from Aunt Mary if I choose not to attend.
+There is nothing physically stopping me, but I choose not to- because I prefer to avoid the guilt educed call from Aunt Mary if I choose not to attend family dinner.
 It’s not that “I can’t be late,” because I CAN be late (and I have proven my ability to do so many times over)…it’s that I would prefer to be on time.

 So now what?
 How do we change this way of thinking?